Master of Science in Clinical Rehabilitation and Mental Health Counseling

 As a student in our program, you are prepared to serve clients who want to improve their wellbeing and achieve their goals.
 After completing our program, graduates feel confident and motivated to assist clients to enjoy a fulfilling life.
 Counseling can be a rewarding profession that supports individuals' aspirations while enhancing wellbeing.

-Clinical rehabilitation counseling (CRC) is a profession that holistically applies counseling skills to assist individuals with psychiatric, developmental, cognitive, emotional, or physical disabilities to achieve their maximum level of independence, integration, and participation in the community and the world of work in accordance with each individual's personal goals, career aspirations, and perception of quality of life.
+Clinical rehabilitation counseling (CRC) is a profession that support individuals with psychiatric, developmental, cognitive, emotional, or physical disabilities to achieve their maximum level of independence, integration, and participation in the community and the world of work in accordance with each individual's personal goals, career aspirations, and perception of quality of life.
 Certified rehabilitation counselors (CRCs) are employed in a variety of rehabilitation service agencies, transition programs, and advocacy agencies.
-Rehabilitation counselors are trained to work with individuals who have a disability which may include the following: developmental disability, psychiatric disability, physical disability, substance use and/or dependence.
+Students in the program receive training to work with individuals across disability groups, including developmental, psychiatric, physical, and substance-related disabilities.

-In addition to receiving training in counseling theories and practice, rehabilitation counselors receive additional training, which enables them to consider the medical, psychosocial, spiritual, family, and environmental impact of disability on the individual's ability to function in the environment of their choice.
+In addition to foundational counseling coursework, clinical rehabilitation counselors receive specialized to consider the medical, psychosocial, spiritual, family, and environmental impact of disability on the individual's ability to function in the environment of their choice.
 Special courses in medical and psychosocial aspects of disability, employment, and advanced clinical practices prepare rehabilitation counselors to evaluate and identify individual client needs, develop services, and apply interventions that include adapting the environment and providing needed supports which assist individuals to achieve their optimal functional capacity.

 • Private practice, as licensed professional clinical counselors (LPCC)